ew5224/IIE2102_IIM_Term_Project/README.md

 # IIE2102_IIM_Term_Project

-This project is for "Industrial Databse Engineering" class in Yonsei University.
+This project is for "Industrial Information Management" class in Yonsei University.

-Dong Young Hwang, Dong Kyu - "CrawlingKiming" Cho, Yong Woo Kim and Won Chan Jung are the main contributors for this project.
+Dongyeong Hwang(y0ngjaenious), Dong Kyu - "CrawlingKiming" Cho, Yongwoo Kim and Wonchan Jung are the main contributors for this project.

 # About the Service